 The dragon.exe file is digitally signed.
 The file is not a Windows core file.
 The program is not visible.
-Dragon.exe is able to manipulate other programs and monitor applications.
-Therefore the technical security rating is 31% dangerous, however you should also read the user reviews.
+Dragon.exe is able to manipulate other programs, monitor applications and record keyboard and mouse inputs.
+Therefore the technical security rating is 32% dangerous, however you should also read the user reviews.

 In the event of any problems with dragon.exe, you can also ask for help from Support or uninstall the associated program (Start > Control Panel > Add/Remove programs > Comodo Dragon or Adobe SVG Viewer).

 Important: Some malware camouflages itself as dragon.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the dragon.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with dragon.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.